Herman Solberg Nilsen

-Herman Solberg Nilsen (born 30 April 1999) is a Norwegian footballer who plays for Fram, on loan from Sandefjord.
+Herman Solberg Nilsen (born 30 April 1999) is a Norwegian footballer who plays for Lyn.

 Career

 He started his youth career in Nanset IF.
 In the summer of 2018 he was loaned out from Sandefjord to crisis-stricken third-tier club IF Fram Larvik.
 The loan continued in 2019.
 2020-season he was loaned out to Kongsvinger.
 Solberg Nilsen did only play 5 matches for Kongsvinger.
 In 2021 he returned to his hometown on a loan to club Fram Larvik.